 Discretionary housing payments

-Discretionary housing payments (DHP) help people who need extra help with their rent when their housing benefit does not meet the full value of their rent.
+Discretionary housing payments (DHP) help people who need extra help with their rent when their housing benefit or universal credit housing costs do not meet the full value of their rent.
 If you are suffering severe financial hardship as a result, or your tenancy is at risk, you may be able to get a discretionary payment to help.

 DHPs are typically provided on a temporary basis to help people over a difficult period or to find alternative accommodation.
 There may be longer-term DHPs but all awards must be awarded for a fixed period to be reviewed periodically.